Data security for the MESH API

 Supporting information

-• an action plan must be in place to mitigate any vulnerabilities identified in an appropriate timeframe
+• An action plan must be in place to mitigate any vulnerabilities identified within an appropriate timeframe.

-• all critical or high vulnerabilities found must be fixed or mitigated before onboarding.
-Medium risk vulnerabilities will be assessed and you may be required to provide a dated plan for resolving these
+• Outstanding Medium-risk vulnerabilities will be assessed, and suppliers may be required to provide a dated plan for resolution.

-• there must be no major change to your product (for example, new interface or third party access) as a result of the changes
+• There must be no major change to the product as a result of the update unless a new penetration test is performed.

-• all critical or high vulnerabilities found must be fixed or mitigated.
-Medium risk vulnerabilities will be assessed and you may be required to provide a dated plan for resolving these
+• Outstanding Medium risk vulnerabilities will be assessed, and suppliers may be required to provide a dated remediation plan outlining how and when these will be resolved.

 See Connection Agreement: